netzpirat/guard-coffeescript/README.md

 Guard::CoffeeScript can be adapted to all kind of projects.
 Please read the [Guard documentation](https://github.com/guard/guard#readme) for more information about the Guardfile DSL.

-### Standard Ruby gem
+### Ruby project

-In a custom Ruby project you want to configure your input and output directories.
+In a Ruby project you want to configure your input and output directories.

 ```ruby
 guard 'coffeescript', :input => 'coffeescripts', :output => 'javascripts'